DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 - Two monomers join together to form a polymer and a small molecule byproduct (water or hydrochloric acid).
 - Condensation monomers have two reactive sites.
 - An amide linkage is formed when carboxylic acids or an acid chloride react with amines.
+- The amide linkage repeats along backbone of polymer.

 ### Addition polymers